Monday, February 1, 2021

 Decreasing emotionality through blandness

-Lǐ's appreciation for Méi Yáochén has a parallel in Yuán Hàowèn's (元好問) admiration of the poetry of the monk Mù Ān (木 庵).
-Because of the blandness of Mù Ān's poetry–because it had the flavor of no flavor–, it was able to go "beyond feelings and nature" and articulate "the words of the unknowable" (Protass 2016, 147).
-The point is not to be bland for the sake of being bland but to point to something beyond the usual emotionality that characterizes our daily lives–beyond feelings toward something impossible to articulate with words.
-Protass beautifully comments that in Mù Ān's poetry, "[t]here is clarity, like water close to the source, a refreshing taste with no flavor" (2016, 148).
-Blandness brings the audience close to tasting the clear nature of reality–the primordial luminosity of mind–without any adventitious 'affectivity'.
+Lǐ’s appreciation for Méi Yáochén finds a parallel in Yuán Hàowèn’s (元好問) admiration for the poetry of the monk Mù Ān (木庵).
+Because Mù Ān’s verse possessed the 'flavor of no flavor', it could move, as Yuán suggested, "beyond feelings and nature" to articulate "the words of the unknowable" (Protass 2016, 147).
+The aim is not blandness for its own sake, but to gesture beyond the habitual emotionality that colors daily life—beyond feeling itself, toward what cannot be expressed in words.
+As Protass beautifully remarks, in Mù Ān’s poetry "[t]here is clarity, like water close to the source, a refreshing taste with no flavor" (2016, 148).
+Blandness thus brings the listener or reader near the taste of reality’s clear nature—the primordial luminosity of mind—untainted by adventitious affectivity.

 “[w]hen you’ve just come of age, reading these poems seems like gnawing on withered wood.
 But reading them after long experience in the world, it seems the decisions of your life were all made in ignorance” (Hinton 1993, 6).